 - Hire a professional bartender.
 Most bartenders are trained to recognize signs of intoxication and are better able to limit consumption by partygoers.

 - Encourage guests to pick a designated driver who will refrain from drinking alcoholic beverages so that he or she can drive other guests home.

-- Be a responsible host/hostess.
-Limit your own alcohol intake so that you will be better able to judge your guests’ sobriety.
+- Limit your own alcohol intake as a responsible host/hostess, so that you will be better able to judge your guests’ sobriety.